mdfortino/a11y-site/README.md

 The user/target audience: The uninformed and unaffected web developer

 ## The Planning Stages
-I spent the majority of project week following tutorials, reading the WCAG Guidelins, testing companies' websites and practicing how to implement accesibility into coding exercises. (see planing folder for details).
-The challenge was to then build out MVP, Silver and Gold Plans for building something to help make accessibility accessible to developers. (see schedule.md for details)
+I spent the majority of project week following tutorials, reading the WCAG Guidelines, testing companies' websites and practicing how to implement accesibility through coding exercises. (see planing folder for details).
+The challenge was to then build out MVP, Silver and Gold Plans for building something to help make accessibility accessible to developers. (see schedule.md for details).

 ## Brief Example
 Ran Wave tool on Rent the Runway's site to show the many violations that made the site inaccessible.